Harold Berglund, still life painter, On Vision, seeing

 between an artist "seeing with the eye" and "seeing with the

-brain" where you interpret the former as a passive form of vision and the
+brain" where you interpret the former as a passive form of vision and

-as an artist is that "seeing with the brain" is the work of
+work as an artist is that "seeing with the brain" is the work of

 creating abstract forms and "seeing with the eye" is when the